For Parents & Families

 What to Say for Me

 Find peace with your body and food—for you and your kids.
-Launching January 8, 2025, this online course helps parents break the cycle of dieting and self-criticism.
+This coming soon online course helps parents break the cycle of dieting and self-criticism.
 Gain practical tools and fresh to improve your relationship with your body and food while supporting your kids.

 Sign up for What to Say’s monthly email for guidance on supporting young people’s health and well-being around food and body issues.